 Beer

 Fermented grains are used to make beer.
 The grain is first malted to add sugar and enhance flavor.
-To preserve and add flavor, hops are then added.
+Hops are then added to preserve and add flavor.
 The typical beer ranges from 4% to 8%.

 Fruit Wine and Cider